 - Sores, lumps, blisters, rashes or warts on or around the genitals

-Abnormal Pap smear during pregnancy
+Abnormal Pap Smear during Pregnancy

 A Pap smear during pregnancy is very safe.
 In case of an abnormal Pap smear, a colposcopy can be performed during pregnancy.
 However, further treatments are delayed until the birth of the baby.
-Often, the birth process washes away the abnormal cervical cells.
+Oftentimes the birth process washes away the abnormal cervical cells.